mpokorny/vysmaw/README.md

 by the vysmaw library _via_ OFS RDMA into a registered memory block.
 These buffers are provided directly to the client application in the messages the client retrieves from the queue.
-To minimize the risk of causing starvation of buffers for receiving spectral data in the vysmaw library, clients should release the buffers referenced in the messages received on the queue as soon as possible.
+To minimize the risk of causing starvation of buffers for receipt of spectral data in the vysmaw library, clients should release the buffers referenced in the messages received on the queue as soon as possible.
 This generally means that the data should be read from the buffer by the client application code at most one time.
 A buffer is released by calling the "unref" function for the message (which must be done for every message, regardless of its type, but for reasons other than to avoid depletion of the available registered memory.)
-Note a Message in the Cython layer will automatically release its reference to the underlying C-level message when its Python reference count goes to zero.
+Note that a Message in the Cython layer will automatically release its reference to the underlying C-level message when its Python reference count goes to zero.
 It is good practice, however, to call the "unref" function explicitly in client code to ensure the buffer is returned to